 Other serious illnesses can have similar symptoms to flu (influenza) when they first develop - for example, meningitis, malaria, or pneumonia.
 If you have a more serious illness, other symptoms usually develop in addition to those mentioned above.

-Symptoms to look out for which may mean that you have a different and more severe illness include:
+Flu-like symptoms to look out for which could mean you have a different and more severe illness include:

 - Rash - in particular if dark red spots develop that do not fade when pressed.